Skip to main content

 • Texas Economy

-Texas service sector activity expanded at about the same pace in August as the prior month, according to business executives responding to the Texas Service Sector Outlook Survey.
-The revenue index, a key measure of state service sector conditions, was little changed at 8.7.
+Texas service sector activity grew slightly in April, according to business executives responding to the Texas Service Sector Outlook Survey.
+The revenue index, a key measure of state service sector conditions, rose three points to 3.8, indicating a small increase in revenue.